abpoll/nsi_fit/README.md

 You can check your run of `results.ipynb` [here](https://htmlpreview.github.io/?https://github.com/abpoll/nsi_fit/blob/main/notebooks/results.html)

 ## Contact (corresponding author)
-So far, these instructions have resulted in successful reproduction of the figures and statistics reported in the manuscript, but you may run into issues and need assistance debugging.
+This experiment was designed and run on an Ubuntu 22.04.4 LTS (GNU/Linux 5.15.0-102-generic x86_64) machine with mamba version 1.4.2.
+Using the same machine, Alexis Hudes successfully reproduced the figures and statistics reported in the manuscript on September 27, 2025.

 Please contact Adam Pollack at adam.b.pollack@dartmouth.edu if you have any issues following these steps.